srjturner/abdicate/README.md

 #### Context#getInstance(name, callback)

 Get the Object instance corresponding to the logical name.
-This will return a Promise if no callback is supplied, otherwise it will invoke the callback in the standard NodeJs (err, result) style.
+This will return a Promise if no callback is supplied, otherwise it will invoke the callback in the standard Node (err, result) style.
 The instance will be created new if it's scope = "prototype" otherwise will return the same instance each time (scope = 'singleton').
 Invokes the callback (if supplied) with the instance or else returns a Promise for the instance.

 __name__        The logical name (within this context) of the instance to get
 __callback__    The (optional) callback for non-Promise style invocation.